Hungry Healthy Happy

 • A new way to enjoy lamb - If you are looking for more mince lamb recipes, then this is a great one to try.
 A lamb mince curry is our favourite way to use it.

-• Freezes well - Lamb keema curry is so great for batch cooking, as it freezes well.
+• Freezes well - This is great for batch cooking, as it freezes well.

 • Oil - We browned everything in a good quality olive oil.